YinJC/uk-tex-faq/FAQ-centre-flt.md

----
-layout: page
-title: Why is my table/figure/&hellip; not centred?
+# Why is my table/figure/&hellip; not centred?
----